The 23 Best Graphic Design Portfolios I've Ever Seen, & How to Start Your Own

 Stick to the type of content you enjoy designing.
 If you're particularly adept at making logos, and are often inspired by the logos used by real brands, consider designing an alternative logo for a brand you like.

-Then take a look at these inspiring reimagined NFL logos.
-While these NFL teams probably won’t make a shift, they're great examples of the designers' skills and creativity.
+For example, take a look at these inspiring reimagined NFL logos.
+While these NFL teams probably won’t make the shift, they‘re great examples of the designers’ skills and creativity.

 150+ Free Content Creation Templates